-The bull narrowed its eyes as the boys ran screaming toward him.
-Lowering its head, it snorted sending blades of grass flat to the ground.
+The bull narrowed its eyes as they ran screaming toward him.
+Lowering its head, it snorted sending dust clouds into the air.
 Then, in a powerful bust of energy, it charged.
-The ground shook as the bull closed in on them and that is when they realised that maybe charging an angry bull was not the brightest idea they had ever had.
-It was now too late to turn back and continuing they ran as fast as their legs would carry them.
+The ground shook as the bull thundered toward them.
+And that’s when they realised charging an angry bull was the stupidest idea they had ever had.
+It was too late to turn back and continuing, they ran as fast as their legs would carry them.

 The ground continued to shake as the bull closed the gap and the only sound louder than the thunder of its hooves was the pounding of Loric and Brannon’s hearts as the bull grew larger and larger the closer he got.

-When the bull attempted to lift him onto its horns Brannon threw a stone and yelled.
-When the stone struck the bull in the neck, it spun to face him.
+Brannon saw the bull attempting to lift Loric onto its horns.
+Throwing a stone, he yelled.
+The stone struck the bull in the neck and angry it spun to face Brannon.

-Loric’s eyes widened as Brannon continued to attract the bull away from him.
+Loric’s eyes widened as Brannon continued to attract the bull’s attention.
 “Holy hell, run!”

-Brannon turned to run but the bull lowered its head and before he could escape, he felt its granite like head lifting him into the air.
-When the bull tossed Brannon over its back it skidded to a dusty halt sending grass and debris into the air.
+Brannon turned to run, but the bull lowered its head and before he could escape, he felt its granite like head lifting him into the air.
+When the bull tossed Brannon over its back, it skidded to a dusty halt sending grass and debris into the air.
 Loric looked on in horror as Brannon hit the ground with a hard thud, dust plumes rising above him like dark clouds.

-When Brannon didn’t get up, Loric drew the bull’s attention by yelling and waving his arms around.
-When the bull turned and charged, Loric cursed, “Hell fire.”
-Seconds later Loric was running across the field.
+When Brannon did not get up, Loric drew the bull’s attention by yelling and waving his arms around.

-Loric was only just ahead of the bull and picking up his pace he veered toward Brannon, yelling, “Damn it get up!”
+With the bull still hot on his heels, Loric picked up his pace as he veered toward Brannon.
+“Damn it Brannon get up!”

-Tugging on his trapped foot, Brannon cursed as the bull continued to chase Loric toward him.
+Tugging on his trapped foot, Brannon cursed as the bull barrelled toward them.
 Reaching Brannon, Loric grabbed his arm.
-Pulling him free of the hole he dragged Brannon behind him.
+Pulling him free of the hole, he dragged Brannon behind him.
 Diving, they rolled under the fence.
 The bull however had picked up too much momentum and unable to stop, he ploughed straight through the fence.
-Brannon and Loric curled up into balls but somehow the bull missed trampling them.
+Brannon and Loric curled up into balls but somehow the bull missed trampling them to death.

-With shattered fence poles scattering all around, Loric and Brannon shielded their faces as the bull spun in a tight circle.
+With shattered fence poles scattering around them, Loric and Brannon shielded their faces as the bull spun in a tight circle.
 If the bull didn’t kill them their older brothers would.
-The bull charged but the clatter of horse’s hooves and the creak of an old cart skidding to a halt.
-Luckily for them the farmer had returned to see his bull free and on the rampage, and thinking quickly he placed the cart between them and the charging bull.
-Freeing the team of horses the farmer leapt free just as the bull struck the cart flipping it onto its side.
-Rolling, the cart tumbled past Brannon and Loric missing them by mere inches.
+The bull charged but the clatter of horse’s hooves and the creak of an old cart skidding to a halt drew their attention.
+The farmer had returned to see his bull free and on the rampage, and thinking quickly he placed the cart between them and the charging bull.
+Freeing the team of horses, the farmer leapt from the cart just as the bull struck it.
+The bull flipped it onto its side and rolling, the cart bounced over Brannon and Loric missing them by mere inches.

-When the bull strutted back into the field, the farmer ordered, “Quickly, help me turn the cart over.”
+When the bull strutted back into the field, the farmer ordered, “Help me turn the cart over.”

-Feeling like the victor, the bull now strutted around the field.
+Like the victor in battle, the bull strutted around the field.

-Now everyone was safe, the farmer snapped, “You could have been killed!
+When the dust settled, the farmer scowled down at them.
+“He could have killed you!
 What in the blazes were you doing in my field?”